 How do I find my corral?

 In order to know what corral you’re in, look at your race bib.
 It should have a letter on it.
 Once you arrive on the race morning, the corrals should be clearly marked.
-For the Enchanted 10k they had large lit up posts with each letter on them.
+For most races they have large lit up posts with each letter on them.
 Also, the booklet you get at packet pick-up will have lots of information in it, sometimes including a picture of where the corrals will be set up.

 What is proof of time?